-Guidelines for the application of eDNA sampling methods and assays need to be established to assure consistent application of this tool for the detection and monitoring of aquatic species across FP HCP lands.
+Guidelines for the application of eDNA sampling methods and assays would need to be established to assure consistent application of this tool for the detection and monitoring of aquatic species across FP HCP lands.
 Some of the more critical methodology considerations include sampling protocols and study design that prevent contamination in the field and laboratory, choosing the most appropriate sample analysis method (e.g., qPRC probe for specific species or metabarcoding with an array designed for multiple species), minimum reporting guidelines, natural inhibitors for DNA extraction and amplification, and the validation of assays.
 Also paramount is the consideration of the limitations on inference including temporal and spatial processes, correlation of eDNA with abundance, probability of uncertainty of results, and potential for allochthonous DNA.

 Recent and ongoing projects are establishing the empirical and experimental data needed to address these concerns.
-There is a rapidly growing body of research and methodology reports concerning the application of eDNA analysis that should be consulted as CMER moves forward in the development of projects aimed to test eDNA as a Stream Typing tool.
+There is a rapidly growing body of research and methodology reports concerning the application of eDNA analysis that should be consulted as CMER moves forward in the development of projects aimed to test eDNA as a Water Typing tool.
 Some key questions that can be answered by literature review and collaborative projects include the following:

-- How does eDNA sampling compare with electrofishing for overall effectiveness, costs, and accuracy for identifying fish presence? - What sampling conditions accurately and consistently identify fish presence? - How well could eDNA sampling be used to better characterize fish presence as it relates to fish habitat?
+- How does eDNA sampling compare with electrofishing for overall effectiveness, costs, and accuracy for identifying fish presence? - What sampling conditions are conducive to accurately and consistently identify fish presence? - Could eDNA sampling be used to better characterize fish presence as it relates to fish habitat?

-A collaborative field project labeled "Fish/Habitat Detection Using eDNA Project" was approved by CMER in the spring of 2018.
-In this study, streams were surveyed for fish detection using both electrofishing and eDNA techniques.
-The fieldwork was completed in 2018 and the laboratory and analysis work are due for completion and final report in 2019.
+A collaborative pilot field project labeled "Fish/Habitat Detection Using eDNA Project" was approved by CMER in the spring of 2018.
+In this pilot study, streams were surveyed for fish detection using both electrofishing and eDNA techniques.
+The fieldwork was completed in 2018, followed by laboratory/data analyses and reporting in 2019.
+The pilot report was finalized and the report is available online (CMER#2021.05.25).

-5.1.4.7 Evaluation of physical features that define fish habitat in forested landscapes across Washington State (PHB)
+5.1.4.7 Evaluation of physical features that define upstream extent of fish habitat in forested landscapes across Washington State (PHB)

 The purpose of the proposed study is to determine which combinations of gradient, channel width, barriers to migration, and other physical habitat and geomorphic conditions can be used to most accurately define potential habitat breaks (PHBs).
-Additionally, this study is intended to evaluate how PHBs proposed by the Washington Forest Practice Board may vary across ecoregions, seasons, and years.
-The study will be conducted across three years and three seasons (spring, summer, and fall) at 35 sites in each of seven forested EPA Level III ecoregions in Washington State.
-A total of 245 randomly selected sites from approved water type modification forms on the DNR hydro layer will be surveyed repeatedly every year for three years.
+Specific study elements are being finalized within ISAG.
+The study will be conducted across multiple years and seasons at sites in Washington State.
 Upstream fish distribution limits (i.e., EOF locations) will be determined during each season at each site using electrofishing.
-During the second year, 82 sites will be sampled seasonally to allow comparison between electrofishing results and eDNA samples.
-Data from this study will be analyzed to determine the combinations of gradient, channel width, and other geomorphic features that best define PHBs, fish habitat, and whether these vary by ecoregion, season, or across years.
-The results of this study will be used to evaluate the effectiveness of PHB criteria in determining the regulatory break between fish (Type F) and non-fish bearing (Type N) waters.
+Data from this study will be analyzed to determine the combinations of gradient, channel width, and other geomorphic features that best define PHBs, fish habitat, and whether these vary spatially and temporally.
+The results of this study will be used to evaluate the accuracy of PHB criteria selected by the Board in determining the regulatory break between fish (Type F) and non-fish bearing (Type N) waters.